 Mobile devices are expanding their influence in digital marketing every year.
 Mobile marketing has already become of utmost importance to any brand.
-Yet, new technologies appear frequently, the first 5G networks gain traction in some countries, and ways of advertising through mobile devices are also improving.
+Yet, new mobile technologies appear frequently.
+The first 5G networks gain traction in the United States and some other countries.
+Ways of advertising through mobile devices are also improving.

-Things that are happening now in mobile marketing directly depend on users’ behavior.
+Things that are happening in mobile marketing are now directly dependent on users’ behavior.
 Browsing the web has become faster and scattered across many devices.
-Marketers need to understand the whole journey of a customer from getting inspiration and the idea to the actual purchase.
+Marketers need to understand the customer’s whole journey from getting inspiration and the idea to the actual purchase.

-Given these and many other factors, here is how we predict mobile marketing trends for 2020 and beyond.
+Given these and many other factors, here is how we predict mobile marketing trends for next year and beyond.

 There are plenty of accessible channels for marketing activities today.
 You can’t ignore a single step that the client takes throughout the transaction.
 Even one missed compound can destroy the whole chain and create a negative experience.

-Let’s take a look at how the process might be.
+Let’s take a look at how the process might be in eCommerce.
 First, before making a purchase, a person reads about the product on the website from the desktop computer.
-Then, on the way home from work, the consumer adds the product to the online store basket from his mobile device.
-Next, the client can make a purchase immediately after installing the brand’s mobile app to register via Apple ID or Facebook profile quickly.
+Then, on the way home from work, the consumer adds the product to the online store basket from his mobile phone.
+Next, the client can make a purchase immediately after installing the brand’s mobile app to quickly register via Apple ID or Facebook profile.
 After all, this may not be the last stage of interactions.
 After paying the check, the buyer begins to communicate with the courier in a messenger.
 Also, the client can receive a personal email with new commercial offers or recommendations for him.

 There are many advantages to an omnichannel strategic approach.
 You are most likely to increase the conversion of your leads and also lower your churn rate.
 But you need to understand the whole journey that your customers go through and make every step for them convenient and simple on every possible device.

-Many people already know how AR works due to the popularity of gaming applications such as Pokemon Go.
-The technology allows to display virtual objects in real-world surroundings by using a smartphone camera.
+Many people already know how AR works due to the popularity of mobile games such as Pokemon Go.
+The new technology allows displaying virtual objects in real-world surroundings by using a smartphone or tablet camera.
+AR’s availability is perhaps its main difference and advantage from virtual reality (VR), which requires special gadgets to work.
 However, not so many people today know how good AR fits into the marketing world.

 The beauty industry deserves special attention when talking about this technology.
 In this domain, AR has found the most successful applying.
 Currently, big brands are investing in start-ups that work on technologies allowing you to see how cosmetics, hairstyles, and jewellery will look on you.
 In early 2019 fashion brand L’Oréal acquired AR and Artificial Intelligence (AI) entity ModiFace, which develops custom apps for brands like Amazon, Sephora, Estée Lauder, and many others.

-Sure, this technology doesn’t fit all areas of marketing, but when it does, it works excellent.
+Sure, this technology doesn’t fit all marketing areas, but when it does, it works excellent.
 Augmented reality and the use of a mobile device’s camera to get additional information about products and brands is a consumer tool of the present and near future.
 Besides, AR increases people’s engagement rate enormously.
-There is no doubt that this mobile marketing trend will continue to develop and grow its influence on the whole industry in 2020.
+There is no doubt that this mobile marketing trend will continue to develop and grow its influence on the whole industry in the near future.

 The daily life rhythm and our demands for flexibility are continually growing.
 Searches via mobile devices for “the best right now” have doubled in the past two years.
 Customers’ attitudes toward brands and the popularity of specific products are changing faster now.
 Following that, the search methods are changing too.
 These days, consumers search for local commercial information using voice & visual searches.

 More & more people using voice search for their shopping lists and to make purchases.
-Keen marketers already optimize their web touchpoints for voice search.
+Keen SEO specialists have already optimized their web touchpoints for voice search.
 Besides, the rise of smart speakers much likely will increase voice search usage not only in the US but worldwide.
 In case of a visual search, you can point your phone camera to any object around you to associate web search.
-Such image recognition technologies as Google Lens probably will encourage marketers to invent new ways to set up advertising campaigns based on visual search.
+Such image recognition technologies as Google Lens probably will encourage marketers to invent new ways to set up mobile advertising campaigns based on visual search.

 Additionally, the arrival of digital wallets like Apple Pay and Google Pay, as well as other payment methods, open up full scope not only for consumers but also for marketers.
 Many more large brands may begin to create their payment methods and currencies to keep customers in their system using various bonuses.
 Notably, social commerce will continue to develop, and the integration of shopping baskets will go with the opportunity to buy goods through social networks directly.